danealsenderovich/AboutMe/README.md

 #

 # ExtraCurricular Activities
--Children&#39;s Shakespeare Theater: Acted in various shows from the 6th grade until I graduated high school.
+- Children&#39;s Shakespeare Theater: Acted in various shows from the 6th grade until I graduated high school.
 Played parts such as Lysander in A Midsummer Night&#39;s Dream and Marc Antony in Antony and Cleopatra
--Economics Club
+- Economics Club
--Model United Nations
+- Model United Nations
 - Debate Team

 # Leadership Positions